LLVM-AD/llvm-ad.github.io/_pages/Challenges.md

 commands to improve human-vehicle language understanding.
 While using the datasets is recommended, it is **not mandatory** for participation.  -->

+**❗Important Note: This challenge will use our soon-to-be-released MAPLM-QA v1.5 dataset on August 5th, which includes more and higher quality QA data.
+Please stay tuned!**

 The challenge track is based on the **MAPLM-QA benchmark**, a subset of the MAPLM dataset designed for visual question answering in traffic scene understanding.
 Participants will develop innovative methods to accurately answer multi-choice questions about complex traffic scenes using high-resolution panoramic images and 2.5D bird's-eye view representations.
 Top-performing teams will be recognized with certificates and honorariums.

 ----------